mcdemarco/the-new-kitchen-cookbook/sweets/crockpotApplesauce.md

 # Crockpot Applesauce

-It's pretty basic.
-For example, [the kitchn's recipe](http://www.thekitchn.com/how-to-make-applesauce-in-the-slow-cooker-223486).
+Crockpot applesauce is an easy and tasty use for our neighbors' unwanted apples.
+See, for example, [the kitchn's recipe](http://www.thekitchn.com/how-to-make-applesauce-in-the-slow-cooker-223486).
 I've used a small crockpot for this but they recommended a large one.
 You can freeze the results.

 Makes 4 cups.